Season to Taste

 by Molly Birnbaum

-Her sights were set very determinedly to succeed so she endured the arduous workload to achieve success.
+Her sights were set very determinedly to succeed, so she endured the arduous workload to achieve success.
 Her life was mappped out only to be cruelly stopped in it's tracks with the car accident.
-Despite the trauma, pain, loss of mobility and dependence on her family and friends her biggest concern was her lost of smell.
+She had to deal with the trauma, pain, loss of mobility, and dependence on her family and friends.
+Her biggest concern though was her lost of smell.
 Who'd blame her?
-I thought back on the worst cold or flu I've had and the stuffy nose but I doubt it'd even compare, besides we know that'll subside once the cold or flu has passed.
+I thought back on the worst cold or flu I've had and the stuffy, blocked nose.
+I doubt it'd even compare, besides we know that'll subside once the cold or flu has passed.
 Whilst laid up she had to learn to step back from life and live in a surreal 'world of home' (interspersed with the odd outing once she was fit enough).
 I know this feeling in that surreal world and you catch the odd glimpse of the outside world just keeps going on without you.
 On breaking the news the doctor did so in the oh so familiar flippant manner, I'm sure all of us can relate to it.

 Don't expect a comforting bedside manner or advice to help her overcome and deal with the loss of smell.
 I could feel for her myself as I've received news in a similar manner.
 I wanted to reach into the book and shake him whilst thinking of inventive ways to use his tapping pencil.
 Molly Birnbaum ensured this book moved along at an easy pace.
 I thought the search for solutions which took over the middle section of the book a bit too long.
 I'd have preferred more on her own personal life.

 This is more subjective and if you like lots of detail of this particular medical condition then you're in for a treat.
-I enjoyed this book mainly as I admire people who can narrate the loss, agony and survival techniques they employ as a result of a major loss in such a serious light-hearted, engaging, fun and yet heartfelt way.
+I enjoyed this book.
+The main reason is I admire people who can narrate loss, agony and the survival and thriving techniques they employ as a result.
+Whilst at the same time ensuring, along with being serious, that the book is light-hearted, engaging, fun and yet poignant way.
 I was sad to reach the final page.
 Well worth a read.